 As you well know this is a highly unlikely scenario when shucking oysters.
 We’re more concerned with is the knife poking through the knit of the glove and piercing the skin, and this can happen without the knife ever actually cutting the fabric of the glove.

-Don’t get me wrong, cut resistance is still a nice feature to have in a glove and means you could use them for other things.
+Don’t get me wrong, cut resistance is still a nice feature to have and means you could use them for other things.
 Think slicing on a mandolin, using a grater, or while prepping meat or fish.

-You could evan get your kids to stick on a pair and let them help you in the kitchen safe in the knowledge that they won't cut the hands off themselves.
+You could even get your kids to stick on a pair and let them help you in the kitchen safe in the knowledge that they won’t cut the hands-off themselves.
 But when it comes to shucking oysters cut resistance levels should be well down your list of priorities.

 At the risk of stating the obvious make sure you buy a glove that fits.
 Anything too tight will make it uncomfortable to shuck for any length of time.
-While if their too big you'll find if frustrating difficult to grip the oyster properly.
+While if they’re too big you’ll find it frustratingly difficult to grip the oyster properly.

 A snugly fitting glove gives you more control and confidence when faced with a pile of oysters that need opening.

 Simply measure your hand with a tape at its widest point just below the knuckles.
-Than match it to the sizing chart below to get your size.
+Then match it to the sizing chart below to get your size.

 Or for those of us in Europe on the metric system